roblanf/raspberrytrap/readme.md

 Raspberry Pi 3 B | $57 | [link](https://www.littlebird.com.au/collections/raspberry-pi/products/raspberry-pi-3-model-b-f1990217-84ed-4cd4-a75a-bd1962465bd8)
 Raspberry Pi camera V2 | $40 | [link](https://www.littlebird.com.au/products/raspberry-pi-camera-board-v2)
 SanDisk 64GB microSDXC | $22 | [link](https://www.officeworks.com.au/shop/officeworks/p/sandisk-ultra-64gb-micro-sdxc-memory-card-sdsq64gb)
-Anker PowerCore+ 10050mAh QC 2.0 | $69 | [link](http://www.buzzgadgets.com.au/anker-powercore-plus-10050mah-portable-battery-charger-black.html?gclid=Cj0KCQjwg7HPBRDUARIsAMeR_0g6MQOVX5g0RElIYtw4LQTRVpH7G-pLAVSdR3GcaE7i3R-tefYY7_kaAtf1EALw_wcB)
+Anker PowerCore+ 10050mAh QC 2.0 * | $69 | [link](http://www.buzzgadgets.com.au/anker-powercore-plus-10050mah-portable-battery-charger-black.html?gclid=Cj0KCQjwg7HPBRDUARIsAMeR_0g6MQOVX5g0RElIYtw4LQTRVpH7G-pLAVSdR3GcaE7i3R-tefYY7_kaAtf1EALw_wcB)

 Grand total: $188 (excluding shipping)

+*Apparently these have become difficult to source.
+But any powerbank with a USB output will work.
+When buying, keep in mind size and shape, as this determines what size container you can fit it in.

 You'll also need a single portable wireless router to help with using these in the field.
 If you are using them in range of your home wireless netowrk, this is not necessary.